aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-10- NBV planner and exploration.md

 #videocredit: tedtalks
 ---

 Hi everyone!
 So this is probably the last blog post on the Google Summer of Code series.
-This post focuses on the ROS package structure for the KinectFusion (YAK), Next-best-view (nbv_planner) and the workcell exploration functionalities which have bene used while understanding the process of workcell exploration.
+This post focuses on the ROS package structure for the KinectFusion (YAK), the Next-best-view (nbv_planner) and the workcell exploration functionalities which have been used while understanding the process of workcell exploration.
 The previous blog post covers the inital aspects of how the ROS package structure was designed.

 <!--more-->